 The active theme on your site will be set to Dark.
 This means that everyone who visits your site will see this:

-And the asterisk would then move to be next to the Dark theme name indicating that it is the active theme
+And the check mark would then move to be next to the Dark theme name indicating that it is the active theme

 Choose which themes to make available to your users